geodes-sms/relis/README.md

 #Application structure on GIT
-###Branch names:
+###Branch naming convention:
-- prod: is the branch that is used as is in production
+- prod: is the branch that is used in production
-- master: is the main branch with used for final testing
+- master: is the main branch used for final testing
 - develop: is the branch on which we develop
-- feature-X: X represents the features we are working on (the number of the ticket if the feature is a task in git or a keyword for the task).
+- feature-X _(feature branch)_: X represents the feature we are working on (the number of the ticket if the feature is a task in github or a keyword for the task).

 ###Development process:
 1. Create new task : For any new task create a feature branch from develop before getting the last version of develop: